jaygs8971/bloodbank/README.md

 # bloodbank
-A simlle blood bank system developed using PHP and MySQL database.
+A simple blood bank system developed using PHP and MySQL database.

 To start using the app locally, follow the instructions mentioned below